dywisor/roverlay/doc/rst/usage.rst

 OVERLAY_DISTDIR_VERIFY
    A *bool* that controls whether file integrity of *OVERLAY_DISTDIR_ROOT* should be checked on startup.
-This is an expensive operation since each file have to be read once.
+This is an expensive operation since each file has to be read once.

    Defaults to *no* as the verification is normally not needed.